Premier Dead Sea: Awards

 Dead Sea Premier Cosmetics Laboratories has received different awards over the years: GCI Magazine Award (2004), HBA International Award (2004, 2005, 2007, 2008), The Council for a Beautiful Israel (2012, 2013), Centrum Kosmetyki, Israel Cosmetics Industries Association and the Cosmetics Business Innovation Award (2013).

 Controversy

 BDS

 Although Dead Sea Premier Cosmetics' laboratories and suppliers operate within Israel's undisputed territories, the company has become a target for boycott-of-Israel campaigns, particularly in the United Kingdom and Ireland.
 Most economic boycotts against Israel target businesses running from within the disputed occupied territories, but some campaigners do not always distinguish between the two regions.
 BDS does not currently enlist Premier Dead Sea on its list of brands to boycott.

 Selling Tactics

 Unconnected to any economic boycotts of Israel is the international concern over the pervasive use of aggressive and often deceptive sales tactics by employees of so-called Dead Sea Cosmetics retailers at shopping malls worldwide.
 As a leading brand of Dead Sea skincare, this reflects heavily on the company's business even when uninvolved directly.
-People are unhappy about the behavior in regards to it.
-They got insulted by the salesperson and lure them and manipulate consumer to buy cosmetics.
-Salesperson cannot leave till they paid for an item.